TyeMcQueen/terraform-google-certificate-map-simple/README.md

       dns_name  = "my-domain.com."
     }

-You can use the created certificate map via the output value `map-id1[0]` (or `map-id2[0]`) which will be a 0- or 1-entry list containing the ID of the created certificate map.

-    resource "google_compute_target_https_proxy" "my-https" {
-      # ...
-      certificate_map   = module.my-cert-map.map-id1[0]
-    }

-Due to a likely bug in the updated APIs that allow you to attach a certificate map to a load balancer, you should use this output variable rather than `map1[0].id` so that "//certificatemanager.googleapis.com" will be prepended, as the APIs currently require.

 For DNS-authorized certs created by this module, the hostname must be a subdomain of the GCP-Managed Zone referenced by `dns-zone-ref`.
 That domain is automatically appended to hostnames that either do not contain any "."